According to the WHO, newborn infants shouldn't be given food or drink other than breast milk.

 The herbs in gripe water are known to relieve digestive problems; hence, this formulation was recommended by the physician for the treatment of colic pain.

-Gripe water has also been used to treat:
+Gripe water has also been used to treat the following:

 What are the side effects of gripe water?

 With the newer formulations of gripe water, it has been claimed that they are generally safe.
-However, it is important to monitor for any side effects that include:
+However, it is important to monitor for any of these side effects:

 What are the alternatives for gripe water?